 The following steps can help you to be more objective at work:

 2. Consider all the available information.
 Biases are useful in cases where information is missing.
 When faced with these situations, it is better to attempt to collect or consider more information than relying on these cognitive tools.
 For example, many interpersonal issues occur when one individual interprets the intentions or motivations of another.
 Instead of attempting these interpretations, leaders should consider the possibilities, such as the context in which the situation is occurring, or possible alternative explanations to their biases.
 For example, if a leader perceives their employee is being rude or difficult, rather than attributing this to characteristics of the employee, they should consider the employees’ life outside work, or their stress level due to work demands.
-Be careful not to project your own anxieties or fears onto others, as this can quickly lead to communication breakdowns between employees.
+Be careful not to project your own anxieties or fears onto others.
+This can quickly lead to communication breakdowns between employees.

 3. Where possible, use numbers or hard facts.
 One of the easiest ways to avoid acting on your biases is to use hard data.
-Data can be used in a number of leadership tasks, such as hiring, promoting, or firing individuals.
+Data can be used to make decisions in a number of leadership tasks including hiring, promoting, or firing individuals.
 The interview is one area where biases and subjective opinions often influence administrative decisions.
-Scoring each candidate interview on the same job-relevant criteria is an excellent way to ensure you hire the person best suited to the job, and not the individual you got along with best.
+Scoring each candidate interview on the same job-relevant criteria is an excellent way to ensure you hire the person best suited to the job.
+Not the individual you got along with best.
 Often, we like people who are similar to us, so our biases may prevent us from choosing an individual with valuable experiences or diverse perspectives.

 DEVELOP your ability to stay Objective and other leadership skills by taking advantage of SIGMA’s Coaching Services.

 Interested in a hard copy of this handout?
-Download your PDF copy of our Leadership Series Handout: Stay Objective.
+Download your PDF copy of our Leadership Series Handout